SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 .. [#f2] In this example we show the metadata used for v3 onwards.
 For the v2 format, refer to the v2 version of this manual.

 .. [#f3] An obvious exception are searches for long-lived particles with displaced decays.

-.. [#f4] Although the finalState and intermediateState fields could be combined into a single entry, they are kept separate for backward compatibility.